The final exam is cumulative. In addition to the concepts

 - How variables are stored and function arguments are passed on the stack for recursive functions.

-- How to create a Python object, including its constructor, string method, and the data fields that it uses.
+- How to create a Python object, including its constructor, string method, and the instance variables that it uses.

 - How to implement a LinkedList in Python

-- Write a recursive sumList function that takes a python list of integers as an argument and returns the sum of the items in the list.
+- Write a recursive sumList function that takes a list as an argument and returns the sum of the items in the list.
 What is the base case of your function?
 What is the recursive case?
-(Note: this problem is asking about regular Python lists, not linked lists.)

 - Using your sumList function above, draw a complete stack diagram for the following program: